-Children entering Kindergarten must be five (5) years of age by August 1^{st} .
+Children entering Kindergarten must be five (5) years of age by August 1st.

-At the time of registration, all new students seeking admission to St. Mary School are evaluated on the basis of current standardized test scores and report cards.
+At the time of registration, all new students seeking admission to St. Mary School are evaluated based on current standardized test scores and report cards.

 Requirements include:

-Verification of active parish affiliation/stewardship +Use of weekly envelopes or automatic deposit
+- Verification of active parish affiliation/stewardship +Use of weekly envelopes or automatic deposit

-Health Records
+- Health Records

-Immunization Records
+- Immunization Records

-+All students entering St. Mary School must have current immunizations.
+- +All students entering St. Mary School must have current immunizations.
 The only exemption to the policy is in the event that a student has an illness that would compromise his/her life by being immunized or religious exemption.

-Birth Certificate (original)
+- Birth Certificate (original)

-Baptismal Certificate (Catholic applicants only)
+- Baptismal Certificate (Catholic applicants only)

-Report Cards
+- Report Cards

-Standardized Test Results
+- Standardized Test Results

-Record of IEP
+- Record of IEP